 - The original installation will already have kb_file and kb_upload directories.
-Check where these are, and during the upgrade make sure that your kb_file and kb_upload directory paths are the same as for original installation - Here is a recommended directory structure for KBPublisher kb_file - is for uploads via 'Files' module kb_cache - is for cache files kb_upload - is for uploads via the HTML editor kb_file, kb_cache and kb_upload directories must be writeable by PHP.
+Check where these are, and during the upgrade make sure that your kb_file and kb_upload directory paths are the same as for original installation - Here is a recommended directory structure for KBPublisher kb_file - is for uploads via 'Files' modulekb_cache - is for cache fileskb upload - is for uploads via the HTML editor kb_file, kb_cache and kb_upload directories must be writeable by PHP.
 On a Windows system this generally is not a problem, but on Linux systems you will need to CHMOD these directories to 0777.

-• If you using Remote Authentication please keep your file (kbp_directory/admin/lib/custom/remote_auth.php) and copy it to new installation.
+- If you using Remote Authentication please keep your file (kbp directory/admin/lib/custom/remote auth.php) and copy it to new installation. - If you using language other then en please keep directory (kbp_directory/admin/lang/your_lang) and copy it to new installation.